PINTO0309/Keras-OneClassAnomalyDetection/README.md

 And from here you will process it on Google Colaboratory.
 Please refer to **[The story that it was easy to mount on Google Drive at Colaboratory - Qiita - k_uekado](https://qiita.com/k_uekado/items/45b76f9a6f920bf0f786)** on how to mount Google Drive on Google Colaboratory.

-In order to let you learn on MobileNet V2, resize the image with the following code.
+In order to let you learn on MobileNetV2, resize the image with the following code.
 ```python
 import cv2
 import numpy as np